-The political culture and landscape is continually in flux.
+The political culture and landscape are continually in flux.
 These dynamics can change overnight without warning.

 Whether your cause or issue is at the local, state, or federal level, this is one area where what you know is as important as who you know.
 Understanding the issues and measures that elected officials are vetting as possible fixes are just as important as connecting with the decision-makers equipped to influence the outcome.

 Here’s what professional lobbying can do for your business.

 Some companies believe they can effectively handle their government relations efforts internally.
 Maybe they have friends with connections, or they are acquainted with a particular elected official that has shown interest in a matter that’s important to them.